iam-muni-baa/Psiphon_key_check_bot/README.md

 # Psiphon_key_check_bot
-#By tagging the key with "Check" keyword we get output
+#By tagging the key with "Check" keyword we get output in the telegram.